MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 ### ![TurnRestriction](../images/no_left_turn_light.png) Add turn restriction

 Start creating a turn restriction with this way as "from" member.
-This action is only available if at least one "via" node or way and a corresponding "to" way exists.
+This action is only available if the way in question has a "highway" tag.
+Ways will be split automatically during the process.

 ### ![Orthogonalize](../images/menu_ortho.png) Orthogonalize